shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-inventory-and-brand-safety.md

 1. Select a member-level or advertiser-level blocklist or create a blocklist directly from the **Inventory & Brand Safety Targeting** section.

     The inventory that has been included in your blocklists won't be bidded on.
-By default, the Xandr blocklist will always be applied.
+By default, the Microsoft Advertising blocklist will always be applied.

     > [!NOTE]
     > If the **Require for all Line Items** checkbox has been selected at the Network level for a particular blocklist, it will be applied to all of your line items and can't be removed.